jonelo/jacksum-for-linux/README.md

 ./jacksum-file-browser-integration.sh
 ```

+The script is interactive and allows you to install Jacksum and HashGarten at your file manager.
+It also allows you uninstall it again savely.
 You can run the script as often as you want.

 ## Tested Environments